microsoft/Olive/docker-images/perf-tuning/README.md

 `--duration_times`: The seconds to run for 'duration' mode.
 Default:10.

-`--intra_op_num_threads`: Sets the number of threads used to parallelize the execution within nodes.
-A value of 0 means the test will auto-select a default.
+`--inter_op_num_threads`: Only set if '--parallel' is true.
+Sets the number of threads used to parallelize the execution of the graph (across nodes), A value of 0 means ORT will pick a default.
 Must >=0.

-`--num_threads`: OMP_NUM_THREADS value.
-Default is the number of cores.
+`--intra_op_num_threads`: Sets the number of threads used to parallelize the execution within nodes, A value of 0 means ORT will pick a default.
+Must >=0.

 `--top_n`: Show percentiles for top n runs in each execution provider.
 Default:3.